 If the person doesn’t find a way to capture my attention and build something with me, I sometimes don’t even think about them after a couple of days.

-Once it’s gone, it’s gone.
 I can’t do NRE anymore than I can do anger.
-It just doesn’t last that long.
+I can’t maintain.
+My “honeymoon” phase doesn’t even last long enough for it to be “new.”

 Which is also why I prefer Old Relationship Energy.